Stencyl/stencylpedia/chapter-6/tile-api.md

 ## How do you install the Tile API?

 In Stencyl 3.2 and above, the Tile API is part of the regular block set.
-You can find the blocks under *Scene > World > Tile API*.
+You can find the blocks under *Scenes > World > Tiles*.

 ## Additional Notes